Configuration & Usage

 Command Description

-clawgate logout Remove saved credentials
+clawgate logout [flags] Remove saved credentials

 clawgate help Show help text